atn832/cel-dart/README.md

 * [Expr protobuf](https://github.com/googleapis/googleapis/tree/master/google/api/expr/v1beta1)
 * <https://github.com/google/cel-go>

+### Architecture

+Here's the mechanism from CEL code (a `String`) to evaluation:

+1. The user instantiates an [Environment].
+In cel-go, they can pass some environment variables.
+We have skipped porting this so far.
+1. The user calls [Environment.compile] with CEL code (a `String`), and gets back an Abstract Syntax Tree (AST).
+    1. Under the hood, [Environment.compile] relies on [Parser], which itself uses [CELParser], an ANTLR generated Parser for CEL.
+    1. [CELParser] converts the CEL code into a CEL tree (a [StartContext]).
+    1. Then Parser traverses the CEL tree into an [Expr], which is the actual AST.
+    1. Finally Environment wraps the [Expr] into an [Ast].
+1. The user instantiates a [Program] by passing the Environment and the AST.
+Upon initialization, the Program calls [Planner.plan], which traverses the AST and converts it into an [Interpretable] for later use.
+1. Whenever the user wants to evaluate the Program, they call [Program.evaluate] with some inputs (eg a [Map]), and get a value as a result.
+It evaluates the Interpretable using the inputs into a return value.

+The meat of the code is in [Parser.visit] and [Planner.plan].

 ### Implementation details

 * Difference between [Value.value] and [Value.convertToNative]: While both are the same in the case of primitive wrappers such as [IntValue], [DoubleValue]... they are different for [ListValue] and [MapValue].
 For example for a [ListValue], [ListValue.value] is a `List<Value>`, while [Value.convertToNative] will return `List<non-Value type>`.
 * `environmentOptions` and [`standardDeclarations`](https://github.com/atn832/cel-dart/blob/f40cde8793c4c5a1f16be186de3c859ff1cead0e/lib/src/checker/standard.dart) don't actually do anything yet.
 In the future, they may be used to check whether some function has indeed been declared in [Interpretable.planCall](https://github.com/atn832/cel-dart/blob/85646886e5c829832bed9a5e5b23a519c403e4ce/lib/src/interpreter/planner.dart#L53) when it calls resolveFunction.
 Doing so might help throw an Exception early if the function name is not an declared function.
 * In cel-go, [`Parser.visit`](https://github.com/google/cel-go/blob/442811f1e440a2052c68733a4dca0ab3e8898948/parser/parser.go#L359-L443) returns `any`.
 In cel-dart, we return [`Expr`](https://github.com/atn832/cel-dart/blob/a0502299bf58d0869f9620d51b6af35bf10d8f0b/lib/src/parser/parser.dart#L24), making it more type safe.
 * How does `a in b` get processed? `in` is listed in [standardOverloads](https://github.com/atn832/cel-dart/blob/79a049cd9e9b40a31dc6165e6864d04261189b16/lib/src/interpreter/functions/standard.dart#L121).
 It is used in [StdLibrary](https://github.com/atn832/cel-dart/blob/7a251505c44ce6d8501f4c7967dfddf3d5294691/lib/src/cel/library.dart#L18) to [add them to the Dispatcher](https://github.com/atn832/cel-dart/blob/85ccf2ac813129679823621c16d43bf50680305b/lib/src/cel/options.dart#L13) during initialization.
 During evaluation, the planner finds the Overload implementation by calling [Dispatcher.findOverload](https://github.com/atn832/cel-dart/blob/85646886e5c829832bed9a5e5b23a519c403e4ce/lib/src/interpreter/planner.dart#L76).
 Eventually, the `CallExpr('@in')` calls the [Overload] implementation with the call to [contains](https://github.com/atn832/cel-dart/blob/493bdc9ff1cef90f27573fbf304f30e3e0bb6265/lib/src/interpreter/functions/standard.dart#L125).
+* In cel-go defines the `Expr` architecture with Protobuf, while this project defines `Expr` as native Dart.
+This is mostly to save time by avoiding a lot of boilerplate code.
+We might integrate Protobuf later if the need arises.